next-theme/theme-next-docs/source/docs/getting-started/installation.md

 ### Get NexT

 There are **2 recommended ways** to download NexT: `npm` and `git`.
 You need to **choose only one** of them.
-Other installation methods, such as downloading and decompressing the theme source code in zip format from GitHub, are no longer recommended, because the installed theme is difficult to manage and upgrade.
+Other installation methods, such as downloading and decompressing the theme source code in zip format from GitHub, are not recommended, because the installed theme is difficult to manage and upgrade.

 Change dir to {% label info@site root directory %} in the command line first, and then continue with the following steps.